openziti-test-kitchen/kubeztl/README.md

    `kubectl`.
 6. Create two identities - one for the `Bind` side of the service (deployed within the Kubernetes cluster) and one for the `Dial` or client side.

-Here are some example commands using the [ziti cli][9] which illustrate how to create these services.
-Some things of note worth mentioning.
+Here are some example BASH commands using the [ziti cli][9] which illustrate how to create these services.
+I ran these in Windows Subsystem for Linux.
 I'm setting a variable to make my configuration easier.
-I reuse these code blocks a lot and by extracting some variables it makes it easy for me to delete/recreate services.
-First I set the `service_name` variable.
+I reuse these code blocks a lot, and extracting some variables makes it easy for me to delete and recreate services.
+First, I set the `service_name` variable.
 I use this variable in all the names of the Ziti objects I create just to make it more clear and obvious if I have to look back at my configuration again.

 Since I'm going to be accessing my Kubernetes API which I've deployed using the Oracle cloud I chose to use `k8s.oci` as my service name.
 When deployed by a cloud provider, the Kubernetes API is generated or updated with numerous SANS and IP address I can choose from to represent the `Dial` side which will be intercepted by the Ziti Desktop Edge for Windows.
-The Oracle cloud console informs me that the private IP of `10.0.0.6` was assigned to my cluster when I click on the 'Access Cluster' button which is why I chose to use that value below.
-I could have chosen to use any of the DNS names provided by OKE.
-There are at least five I could choose from, all visible as SANS on the cert that the server returns: `kubernetes`, `kubernetes.default`, `kubernetes.default.svc`, `kubernetes.default.svc.cluster`
+In the example below, I could have chosen to use any of the DNS SANs provided by my Kubernetes distribution (e.g., `kubernetes`, `kubernetes.default`, `kubernetes.default.svc`).
-, `kubernetes.default.svc.cluster.local`.
-I chose the IP since it's pretty obvious that it's an internal IP, not on my local network.
-Also worth pointing out is that I'm mapping the port as well, changing it from the port that the server provides, 6443, to the common HTTPS port of 443 for the local intercept.
-With zitified `kubectl` we don't even need these intercepts, but we'll keep it here so that we can use the unmodified `kubectl` as well.
-Finally, these commands are all executed inside a bash shell since I'm using WSL.
+Also worth pointing out is that the port number in `host.v1` config must match the listening port reported by `kubectl -n default get services kubernetes`.
+With zitified `kubectl` up and running, we will no longer require the `intercept.v1` config because that's mainly used by tunnelers, not Zitified apps.
+I'll show the `intercept.v1` config too so that we can use it with `kubectl` and a tunneler.

 #### Example Ziti CLI commands